glomex/gcdt/README.md

 For pull requests, please stick to the following guidelines:

 * Add tests for any new features and bug fixes.
 Ideally, each PR should increase the test coverage.
-* Follow the existing code style (e.g., indents).
-UseA PEP8 code linting.
+* Follow the existing code style.
+Use PEP8 code linting.
 * Put a reasonable amount of comments into the code.
 * Separate unrelated changes into multiple pull requests.